sabrinaderose/fedora-kde-sysadmin-lab-env/README.md

 ## Final Outcome

-- Functional Fedora 40 KDE Plasma sysadmin desktop configured and themed
+- Functional Fedora 42 KDE Plasma sysadmin desktop configured and themed
 - Productivity tools and layouts installed
 - Finalized for transition to SSH hardening with Raspberry Pi (see repo below)

 ---

-## Screenshot Gallery
+## Screenshot Gallery (WIP)

 - `finallayout.png`: Final desktop with bottom taskbar and top adaptive panel
 - Display corruption from SDDM/Xsetup: (refer to earlier captured image in documentation)